Union Pacific shares rise after CEO Fritz to step down amid investor pressure

-Feb 27 (Reuters) - Shares of Union Pacific Corp UNP.N surged nearly 10% before the bell on Monday, a day after the U.S. railroad operator announced that its Chief Executive Lance Fritz would step down this year amid pressure from investor Soroban Capital Partners.
+Feb 27 (Reuters) - Shares of Union Pacific Corp UNP.N surged nearly 10% in early trade on Monday, a day after the U.S. railroad operator announced that its Chief Executive Lance Fritz would step down this year amid pressure from investor Soroban Capital Partners.

-The gains came after some Wall Street analysts backed the leadership change at the company, which has struggled with labor shortages and service issues.
+The gains, which put the stock on course for its biggest rise since March 2020, come after some Wall Street analysts backed the leadership change at the company that has struggled with labor shortages and service issues.
 Union Pacific's shares have dropped more than 25% over the past 10 months.

 Soroban, which owns an about $1.6 billion stake in Union Pacific, urged the company on Sunday to consider its former chief operating officer Jim Vena for the role — a choice that was backed by brokerage BMO Capital Markets.